Yamabe flow on manifolds with edges: Introduction and statement of the main result

 (and appropriate normalizations) to converge to constant scalar curvature metrics; see \cite{Brendle} for a recent overview.

 It is natural to wonder to what extent the Yamabe problem holds in other settings.
-There has been recent work in understanding this problem on singular manifolds with conic and more general incomplete edge metrics.
+There has been recent work in understanding this problem on singular manifolds with conic and more general incomplete edge metrics\footnote{Note that this is not what is commonly called the singular Yamabe problem which asks that given an appropriate closed subset $\Gamma \subset M$ find a \textit{complete} metric of constant scalar curvature on $M \setminus \Gamma$}.
 See the work of Akutagawa-Botvinnik \cite{AkutagawaBotvinnik} for the conic case, cf. also Jeffres-Rowlett \cite{JeffresRowlett}.
-Further, see Akutagawa-Carron-Mazzeo \cite{ACM} for the Yamabe problem on very general stratified spaces.
-Note that this is not what is commonly called the singular Yamabe problem which asks that given an appropriate closed subset $\Gamma \subset M$ find a \textit{complete} metric of constant scalar curvature on $M \setminus \Gamma$.
+Further, see Akutagawa-Carron-Mazzeo \cite{ACM} for a study the Yamabe problem on very general stratified spaces.
 All of the papers mentioned above attack the problem from an elliptic PDE point of view.

-Ricci flow on surfaces starting at singular metrics has been studied by various authors, see the recent review by Isenberg-Mazzeo-Sesum \cite{IMS:RFI}.
+Regarding a geometric flow approach, the Ricci flow on (two-dimensional) surfaces starting at singular metrics has been studied by various authors; see for example the recent review by Isenberg-Mazzeo-Sesum \cite{IMS:RFI}.
 One expects uniqueness of the flow to fail without specifying further boundary restrictions.
 Not only is it possible to obtain a Ricci flow that remains singular (see Mazzeo-Rubinstein-Sesum \cite{MRS} and Yin \cite{Yin:RFO}), but one may also obtain a solution to the flow starting at a singular metric that becomes instantaneously complete (see Giesen-Topping \cite{Topping, Topping2}) or smooths out the cone angle (see Simon \cite{MilesSimon}).

-In this paper and its successor we are interested in the Yamabe flow on spaces with incomplete edge singularities that preserves the singular structure, as a first step to study the Yamabe problem from the geometric flow perspective within the setup of singular spaces.
-Our work is for general dimension $n \geq 2$ and allows for more general incomplete edges.
+In this paper and its successor we are interested in the Yamabe flow on spaces with incomplete edge metrics that preserves the singular structure.
+This is a first step to study the Yamabe problem from the geometric flow perspective within the setup of singular spaces.
+Our work is for dimension $m > 2$.